mrweber2/BashWES_Cancer_VarCall/README.md

 1 Pipeline architecture and function
 ====================================

-This pipeline is modified from the Bash WES variant calling pipeline found here: [BashWES_VarCall_BW](https://github.com/HPCBio/BashWES_VarCall_BW).
+This pipeline is modified from the Bash WES variant calling pipeline built for Blue Waters found here: [BashWES_VarCall_BW](https://github.com/HPCBio/BashWES_VarCall_BW).
 We implement the [GATK's best practices](https://software.broadinstitute.org/gatk/best-practices/) for tumor/normal variant calling with MuTect2 in Whole Exome Next Generation Sequencing datasets, given a cohort of samples.

 In its latest version, 3.7, the best practices include the stages shown in Figure \[1\] below, which are: